astronomer/docs/astro/resource-reference-hosted.md

 | A10         | 2    | 4G     |
 | A20         | 4    | 8G     |

+All worker types additionally have 5 GiB of ephemeral storage that your tasks can use when storing small amounts of data within the worker.

 ## Standard cluster configurations

 A _standard cluster_ is a multi-tenant cluster that's hosted and managed by Astronomer.
 Astronomer maintains standard clusters in a limited regions and clouds, with support for more regions and clouds coming soon.